Skiawm91/HacknetCMD-Core/README.md

-# Hacknet4CMD: C++ Edition
+# Hacknet for CMD: Cpp Edition
-Hacknet4CMD is a legacy project, last updated about 1 year ago yet.
+"Hacknet for CMD" is a legacy project, last updated about 1 year ago yet.
 <br/>
-This game likely Hacknet, from Steam (I guess you already know).
+This game likely Hacknet from Steam (I guess you already know).
 <br/>
 <br/>
 Before make C++ ver, I just joined "Hacknet For CMD | Official Server" from Discord.